 Skip to main content

 Scheduling on Amps has one execution primitive: a push.
 A push fires immediately, at a future instant, or across a window.
-Schedules sit on top as a thin coordination layer that groups pushes into slots and recurrence patterns.
-There is no separate schedule execution engine.
+A schedule sits on the device as configuration, made of slots, where each slot is a push action plus an optional recurrence.
 Understand the push and you understand scheduling.

 Push is the primitive